 Animal Kingdom Character Meals

-Donald is your host plus there is an opportunity to meet in addition Daisy, Goofy & Mickey Mouse.
-A great buffet accompanies your meal in an interesting environment.
+Donald is your host, plus there is an opportunity to meet Daisy, Goofy & Mickey Mouse.
+An excellent buffet accompanies your meal in an interesting environment.

-A good meal but it is not the cheapest character meal.
-Disney Dining plan is accepted and costs 1 credit.
+A good meal, but it is not the cheapest character meal.
+Disney Dining plan is accepted and costs one credit.

 Disney World Resort’s Character Meals

 1900 Park Fare at Grand Floridian

 1900 Park fare is open for breakfast and dinner, but two quite different character meals are served.

 You can meet Alice, Mad Hatter, Mary Poppins, Tigger, and Winnie the Pooh at breakfast.
 We have recently visited 1900 Park Fare after a several years break and have created a review of our experience.
 The breakfast buffet, in our opinion, is one of the best in Walt Disney World.
 During Holiday Seasons, this meal is extended into brunch.

 Cinderella’s Happily Ever After Dinner has culinary selections that represent several “kingdoms” from around the globe.
 Cinderella is your host and is usually supported by Prince Charming, Anastasia, Drizella, and Lady Tremaine.

 The Character meals at 1900 Park fare are not the cheapest but have some great characters you can’t meet elsewhere.